vmware-archive/streaming-runtimes/docs/samples/top-k-songs/top-k-songs.md

 The aggregated `topk-songs-per-genre` stream emits every minute the top 3 songs per genre.

-Next the `song-udf` Processor is configured with a [User Defined Function](../../../architecture/udf/architecture)(UDF) to alter the payload programmatically send the result downstream to the `stream-out` stream.
+Next the `song-udf` Processor is configured with a [Function](../../../docs/architecture/processors/functions/overview.md) to alter the payload programmatically send the result downstream to the `stream-out` stream.

-For this demo the `song-udf` Processor is configured with simple Python UDF that simply converts the input payload to uppercase:
+For this demo the `song-udf` Processor is configured with simple Python Function that simply converts the input payload to uppercase:

 ```python
 class MessageService(MessageService_pb2_grpc.MessagingServiceServicer):